- Home

 George Sullivan is Chief Executive Officer at Equity Trust Company.

 Why I serve on The MetroHealth Foundation Board: I have a passion for delivering value to the stakeholders of our business at Equity Trust Company.
-The communities we operate in are among our most important stakeholders, and I can think of no better mission than to help provide health equity to our citizens.
+The communities we operate in are among our most important stakeholders, and I can think of no better mission than to help provide health benefits to our citizens.
 MetroHealth is a wonderful institution that galvanizes its tremendous employees to deliver health services to all, often against difficult odds.
 This is God’s work, and I’m happy to do my small part to help these committed employees fulfill their service.

 Elected: 2024